metadew/iesi/docs/index.md

 - [x] **Agnostic** <br>
       Technology, vendor, industry independent – Easy plug-in and blend-in.

-> “Test automation (and data-driven automation in general) should not be considered a commodity but will provide many ways of differentiation in the future”
+> Test automation (and data-driven automation in general) should not be considered a commodity but will provide many ways of differentiation in the future

 ### Key Benefits
 - [x] **Enable digital transformations and end-to-end automation across technologies** <br>